tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

 # System design

 ## The déjà vu moment!
-The ultimate goal of the TEA Project is a framework for existing web2 developer to build web3 apps with minimal efford.
-That means if you are a web2 developer already, you do not need to learn blockchain, solidity , smart contract, consensus, etc, you can still make such web3 apps based on what you are familiar with already.
+The ultimate goal of the TEA Project is to establish a framework for existing web2 developers allowing them to build web3 apps with minimal effort.
+That means if you're already a web2 developer, you don't need to learn blockchain, solidity , smart contracts, consensus, etc. just so you can build web3 apps.
+The TEA Project helps abstract away many web3 constructs and leaves you to build with tools you're familiar with.

-In this step, we will design the Idea Depot app.
-I bet you have notice that the system design is identical to your typical web2 app design.
-Yes, you can still use SQL, you still need to define data structure, requests and response.
-Nothing new.
-This is exactly what TEA Project is for.
+In this step, we'll design the Idea Depot app.
+The system design of this app is actually identical to your typical web2 app design.
+Yes, you can still use SQL, and you still need to define data structures, requests, and responses.
+That's as per usual, which is exactly what we want the TEA Project to feel like using it.

 ![[Pasted image 20230511165644.png]]

 > In The Matrix, when inside the simulation, Neo (Keanu Reeves) experiences déjà vu when a black cat passes him twice.
 [What does this glitch signify?](https://screenrant.com/matrix-neo-black-cat-deja-vu-explained/)

-Even you have not read our TEA Project developer tutorial, you won't have difficulty understand this step.
-But you will have to learn the tutorial before our next step.
+Before venturing into the next step you should familarize yourself with some of the concepts introduced in our [step by step tutorial](https://dev.teaproject.org/020_tutorial).

 ## Data structure - Idea

-There are two type of system designer.
-One goes from the UI UX, design the request/response, then backend services, the last the data structures that support all the operations.
-Another one goes from the data structure to meet all busienss requirements, then the mutation functions, then the request/response, the last the UI that make human interactive.
-I happen to be the latter.
-So let's start with the data structure.
+We can compare two very different kinds of system designers:

+1. The first types starts from the UI and designs the request/response before then focusing on backend services finally the data structures that support all the operations.
+2. The second type starts from the data structure to make sure it meets all of the business requirements, then the mutation functions, and then the request/response.
+It's only at the very last stage where they turn their focus to make the UI interactive.

+I happen to be the latter of the two and prefer to start with data structures, so let's start there.

-From our business requirement, we know we will need to have an `idea` data structure that store the idea.
-It was the `task` in the tutorial but a few additional properties.
-One of the new added property is `total_contribution: String`.
-This is how many TEA token has been voted to this idea.
-Our business requirement doesn't care how many time the same voter votes to the same idea as long as he keep adding money to it, so we do not need to store the voter's address.
-This siginificantly reduce the difficulty level.
+For our business requirements, we know that we'll need to have an `idea` data structure that stores the idea.
+It basically uses the `task` data structure in the tutorial but with a few additional properties.
+One of the newly added properties is `total_contribution: String`.
+This is how many TEA token has been voted towards this idea.
+Our business requirement doesn't care how many time the same voter votes on the same idea, we only care that they're adding money to their pledge, so we don't need to store the voter's address.
+This siginificantly reduces the difficulty level.

 So the `Idea` struct looks like:
 ```